Greg-R/qsd2/README.md

 ### Power Supply Decoupling

 The power supplies routed through the 16 wire ribbon cable are prone to noise, most likely from the Main board.
 Extra decoupling components were added to clean up the power supplies.
-This has been noted in a lower noise floor of the displayed spectrum.
+A lower noise floor has been observed of the displayed spectrum versus a V10 QSD board.

-### Option for 3.3 or 5.0 Volts Biasing

-A zero ohm jumper is placed to select either 3.3 or 5.0 volt supply bias to the quadrature and demodulator devices.
-It is also necessary to change the instrumentation amplifier reference regulators depending on the the chosen bias voltage.
-Use 1.8 volt regulators with 3.3 volt bias, or a 2.5 volt regulator with 5.0 volt bias.
+### Power Supply Regulator

+The version 1.1 QSD2 adds a 5 volt regulator to the circuit.
+This was added to make sure the instrumentation amplifiers have a clean 5 volt supply.
+Another benefit is that power dissipated in the 5 volt regulator of the power supply board is reduced; not by a lot, but at least it is going in the right direction.

 ### Connectors